 Did you know that your choice of beer can play a part in the overall health of our environment?
-There are so many factors to consider in this equation, it is actually rather mind boggling but I will sum up a few of the facts that I came across in my research.
+There are so many factors to consider in this equation, it is actually rather mind-boggling.
+But, if it’s a topic that concerns you, I will sum up a few of the facts that I came across in my research.

 Facts about Green Beer

 According to Wikipedia, a life cycle study of one beer brand shows that the CO2 emissions from a 6-pack of micro-brewed beer is about 6.6 pounds.
 This includes grain production, brewing, bottling, distribution, and waste management.
 The loss of natural habitat potential from this is estimated to be 26 square feet.

 The CO2 emissions from a traditional large-scale brewery are considerably larger.
 Small craft breweries tend to buy from local sources whenever possible which reduces transportation and supports the local economy.
 What can you do to help?
 Buy small-batch, microbrewed beer whenever possible!